 That’s why asset-light companies need to find different ways to sufficiently fund their cash runway and thus operations.
 One way is to add alternative debt funding to their capital stack.

-Alternative funding encompasses non-traditional financing sources, such as venture debt, working capital, or convertible loans.
+Alternative financing encompasses non-traditional sources, such as venture debt, working capital, or convertible loans.
 It contrasts with traditional bank loans, which generally require significant collateral and a longstanding credit history.

-Alternative debt, meanwhile, offers more adjustable terms and is oftentimes more accessible to companies with less tangible assets, making it an attractive option for asset-light businesses.
+Yet, there are new alternatives available to companies.
+They offer more adjustable terms and are oftentimes more accessible to companies with less tangible assets, making it an attractive option for asset-light businesses.

 How asset-light companies benefit from alternative debt